bowringjb/tinyanim-tween-library/README.md

 ####Animation object

 * **length**: (_Int_) The length of the animation, in frames.
 * **fps**: (_Int_) The speed at which the animation will playback.
-Although TinyAnim will update the animation as quickly as it can it will still respect the fps setting, so a 60 frame animation will last 1 second at 60fps, 2 seconds at 30fps and so on.
+Although TinyAnim™ will update the animation as quickly as it can it will still respect the fps setting, so a 60 frame animation will last 1 second at 60fps, 2 seconds at 30fps and so on.
 Even at low framerates the timing will be correct; but the animation will still be smooth since positions are interpolated between frames as quickly as your browser can request them.
 * **elements**: (_Array_) An array of element objects which describe the animation and content that will make up the animation

 ####Element object